Srivilliputhur: Culture

 Srivilliputhur Andal Temple is a popular landmark of Srivilliputhur.
 It is a Hindu temple dedicated to Vishnu and one of the 108 Divya Desams, temples that are revered in the Nalayira Divya Prabandham, the 8th-10th century Vaishnava canonical literature.
 It is the birthplace of two of the most important Alvar saints in the Vaishnavite tradition, Periyalvar, and Andal.

 Vatapatrasayi temple is a temple dedicated to Vishnu in the form of Vatapatrasayi (Lord of the Banyan Leaf) or Rangamannar.
 In iconographic representations the deity is shown as a young child, resting on a banyan tree leaf known as Vatapatram, floating on water.

-Madavar Vilagam Vaidyanathar temple, enshrining a six feet high monolithic image of Nataraja, is another prominent temple in the town.
+Madavar Vilagam Vaidyanathar temple, enshrining a six-foot high monolithic image of Nataraja, is another prominent temple in the town.

 Thiruvannamalai, also known as Thenthirupathi, is a temple dedicated to Vishnu and is located 5 km away from Srivilliputhur, surrounded by western Ghats.

 Kattalagar Koil is another Vishnu temple located 9 km, west of Srivilliputhur over the Mantuga Hills.

 Sathuragiri Hills is home of two temples, namely Sundra Mahalingam temple and Sandhana Mahalingam temple.
 The place known for rare medicinal plants and the medicinal value of 275 plants has been recorded and reported.
 The forest also has a rich variety of orchids and ferns.

 Pennington Public Library, established in 1875, is one of the oldest privately run public libraries in India.

 Pilavakkal is a dam in Watrap village and is one of the picnic spots of Srivilliputhur.

 Thousands of people from the state participate in the "Adi Pooram" festival celebrated in the Andal Temple.
 After early morning special pujas, the presiding deities, Sri Rengamannar and Goddess Andal are taken in decorated palanquins to the car.
 The festival marks the adoption of presiding deity, Andal, by Periyazhwar after he found her near a tulasi plant in the garden of Vadabadrasai Temple at Srivilliputhur on the eighth day of the Tamil month of Adi.
 Very cultural classical local festival named mulaipari is famous in four streets Perumalpatti, Arrachipatti, Kamapatti and Mangapuram.

 Sarva Bhauma Aiyangar, who is popularly called Villiputhurar, lived in the city presumably during the period of Nayaks in the 17th century.
 He translated the Mahabaratha, one of the two epics to Tamil.